 By attending an AIGA event, you agree to abide by the Code of Conduct.

-Registration is open!
-Join us at Design Camp, Oct 4-6 at Madden’s!
+See you at Design Camp, Oct 4-6 at Madden’s!

 Design Camp is a unique conference where we take our profession and passion to the great outdoors.
 We pair premier thinkers, speakers, and design icons with the beauty of northern Minnesota to give you a full weekend to refresh and jumpstart your creativity.